 Jan Paul and Angie Reed work with three other staff in the Penobscot Nation Department of Natural Resources’ Water (nə̀pi) Resources Program to monitor the health of the Penobscot River, tributaries, and waters.
-Paul, a member of the Penobscot Nation who is studying natural resources at the University of Maine, has worked as a water quality field/lab technician since 1997.
+Paul, a citizen of the Penobscot Nation who is studying natural resources at the University of Maine, has worked as a water quality field/lab technician since 1997.
 She takes field samples and measurements, relying on various probes, and helps analyze the data.
 As the water resources planner since 2004, Reed has done lots of field work but her recent focus includes project planning, data management, analysis, and reporting.
 Reed got her bachelor’s in water resources management from University of New Hampshire and master’s in aquatic ecology from Colorado State University.
 Reed, Paul, and their colleagues share monitoring results with the Penobscot Peoples and others through outreach, education, and program representation on tribal, state, and federal committees.
 The science and stewardship carried out by program staff has been impacted by political and legal challenges, many of which have been discussed in documentaries, including an interview with Paul.

 Penobscot (pαnawάhpskewi) means “people of where the rocks widen” – revealing how intimately the people are connected to their relative, the river.
 The Penobscot Nation’s Water Resources Program staff often use the Penobscot Water (nə̀pi) Song to open outreach gatherings as a way of reframing the typical perspective on water and help bring everyone together.
 They encourage people to read the lyrics, download the mp3, consider playing it for a water body nearby, and perhaps create a water song.

 DR: Where did your interest in taking care of the Penobscot River’s water quality originate?